zeljkofilipin/filipin.eu/_posts/2021/2021-01-22-books-that-have-changed-my-life.md

 I've found this book to be the perfect companion to Getting Things Done.
 One book without the other only gets you part of the way to productivity.

-# The Healthy Programmer by Joe Kutner
+# [The Healthy Programmer](https://pragprog.com/titles/jkthp/the-healthy-programmer/): Get Fit, Feel Better, and Keep Coding by Joe Kutner

 ![The Healthy Programmer](/assets/books-that-have-changed-my-life/healthly-programmer.jpg "The Healthy Programmer")